The Best Inland Marine Insurance Companies for 2026

 The background is that inland marine insurance was created as a complement to an older form of coverage, ocean marine insurance.
 Ocean marine insurance is one of the oldest forms of insurance, dating to a time when goods were frequently being shipped over the seas, and risks like shipwrecks or piracy were more common.
 During the Industrial Revolution, as new forms of transportation like rail and later motor vehicles made it easier to move goods over land, inland marine insurance was created to account for the difference in risks between transport over water and over land.

 That difference remains the primary distinguishing characteristic between inland marine and ocean marine insurance.
-Both forms cover losses, theft, and other damage that occurs to cargo in transit or to the vessel being used to transport it.
+Both forms cover losses, theft, and other damage that occurs to cargo in transit.
+However, while ocean marine insurance can also cover the vessel itself (the ship), inland marine insurance focuses on the property being moved and typically does not cover the truck or vehicle used for transport, which instead requires commercial auto insurance.
 But because the specific risks differ—for instance, there is a greater likelihood of water damage with ocean marine and more risk of collisions with inland marine—different policies are designed accordingly.

 Inland Marine vs. Personal Property Insurance